krateoplatformops-blueprints/azuredevops-provider-kog/plugins/docs/dev_and_testing.md

 # Example: Build the pipeline-plugin Docker image
 docker build --build-arg PLUGIN_NAME=pipeline-plugin -t pipeline-plugin:latest .

+# Example: Push the built image to a container registry
+docker push gitrepository-plugin:latest
 ```

 Note that at the root of the `azuredevops-provider-kog` repository, there are GitHub Actions workflows that automate the building and publishing of these Docker images.